Freshly/stockpot/CONTRIBUTING.md

 ## Releases

-### How

-If you have the ability to release new versions of Stockpot, here are the steps:
+When changes on Master need to be released, the following steps should be followed, assuming you have release priveledges.

 - Update the version number in [version.rb](./lib/stockpot/version.rb)
 - Run `bundle` so that the [Gemfile.lock](Gemfile.lock) gets updated.